mikementor/about/drafts.md

 			1. Testing docs
 			2. Automation as faster feedback loop
 3. Questions to ask on the  first day
-4. **Why -> What -> How** model
-	1. Why is for values
-	2. What is for requirements
-	3. How is for implementation
 5. Ask these How to's
 	1. What are the list of actions?
 		1. Testing inputs